-The PoP estimation is done using information on the cloud top microphysical properties (CTMP), Effective Radius ( $R{eff}$ ) and Cloud Optical Thickness (COT).
+The PoP estimation is done using information on the cloud top microphysical properties (CTMP), Effective Radius (R{eff}) and Cloud Optical Thickness (COT).
 Using these two parameters the Cloud Water Path (CWP) is computed.
 A relation between CWP and PoP has been obtained in order to assign a PoP to each SEVIRI pixel.

 The microphysical properties are computed within the NWC SAF Cloud Microphysics (CMIC) product for daytime, so it is necessary to run CMIC product previous to run PC-Ph.
-The main limitation of this product is that only provides results during daytime.
+During night-time, when no microphysical information can be retrieved, a Kernel Ridge Regression is used to establish a relation between PoP and brightness temperatures of all available SEVIRI channels.

-4.2 PRECIPITATING CLOUDS FROM CLOUD PHYSICAL PROPERTIES (PC-PH) DAYTIME ALGORITHM DESCRIPTION
+4.2 PRECIPITATING CLOUDS FROM CLOUD PHYSICAL PROPERTIES (PC-PH) ALGORITHM DESCRIPTION